-- require 35 semester credits in courses numbered 100 and above to be completed with a grade of "C" or better.
-Credit units transferred from outside of the district need to be at a grade of "C" or better.
-A grade of "C" equals 2.0 on a 4.0 grading scale or equivalent; - use the following policies to help students complete the required Core and Awareness Areas without exceeding the 35 semester credits; - 1.
-Courses can satisfy a Core area and one or two Awareness areas simultaneously. - 2.
-A course cannot be used to satisfy more than one Core area requirement. - follows the general studies policy below; - General Education Designations (example: (FYC), [SB], [HU], etc.)
+- requires 62-63 semester credits in courses numbered 100 and above to be completed with a grade of "C" or better; - uses the following policies to help students complete the required Core and Awareness Areas in AGEC B without exceeding the 35 semester credits; - 1.
+Courses can satisfy a Core Area and one or two Awareness Areas simultaneously. - 2.
+A course cannot be used to satisfy more than one Core Area requirement. - uses the following policies to help students complete the program requirements at a minimum of 62 semester credits but not more than 63 semester credits - Courses can satisfy multiple areas within the degree simultaneously (AGEC B Core Area, AGEC B Awareness Area, and/or Common Lower Division Program Requirements) - follows the general studies policy below; General Education Designations (example: (FYC), [SB], [HU], etc.)

-Effective Fall 2000 the course evaluation and/or the general education designation as listed in the CEG/AZCAS (Course Equivalency Guide/Arizona Course Applicability System) is valid for the term in which the student is awarded credit on the transcript.
+Effective Fall 2000 the course evaluation and/or general education designation as listed in the Arizona CEG (Course Equivalency Guide) within the Arizona Course Applicability System (AZCAS) is valid for the term in which the student is awarded credit on the transcript.
 A course evaluation and/or general education designation may be subject to change.
-Given that curriculum is dynamic at both MCCCD and the institutions to which MCCCD students transfer, students have the option to petition for course evaluations and/or general education designations.
+Given that curriculum is dynamic at both MCCCD and the institutions to which MCCCD students transfer, students have the option to petition for general education evaluations and/or general education designations.